QOM-One/Qom-Docs/developers/json-rpc/geth_js_console.md

 ## Use JSON-RPC methods

 Now we can use all implemented JSON-RPC methods.
-Find an exhaustive list of the supported JSON-RPC methods on [Evmos docs](https://docs.evmos.org/developers/json-rpc/endpoints.html).
+Find an exhaustive list of the supported JSON-RPC methods on [Qom One docs](https://docs.evmos.org/developers/json-rpc/endpoints.html).

 Below are some examples of how to use the console.